nn-hieu/mvel/sample-data/README.md

 ## 📌 Notes
 - The large dataset may require more memory and processing time.
-- Use it only for performance testing or benchmarking.
 - Make sure you have `curl` or `wget` installed before running the script.